 We hasten to add that we do not think that the results of this study imply the need for an increased emphasis in teachers' professional development on plotting points or having an increased emphasis in instruction on having students plot points.
 Plotting points as a procedure already receives too much emphasis.
 Rather, we see this study's results as implying a need to increase teachers' capacity to support students' decisions about how to display the results of two measurements so that readers of them can see that they are intended to be taken simultaneously, in relation to one another.
 However, this emphasis cannot exist in isolation of a larger emphasis.
-We anticipate that it would require teachers to involve students in the general practice of creating representational infrastructures, such as described by Lehrer and colleagues (Lehrer, 1994; Lehrer & Schauble, 2000; Lehrer, Schauble, Carpenter, & Penner, 2000) and diSessa and colleagues (diSessa, 2004; diSessa, Hammer, & Sherin, 1991; diSessa & Sherin, 2000).
+We anticipate that it would require teachers to involve students in the general practice of creating representational infrastructures, such as described by Lehrer (1994), Lehrer and Schauble (2000), Lehrer, Schauble, Carpenter, and Penner (2000), diSessa (2004), diSessa, Hammer, and Sherin (1991) and diSessa and Sherin (2000).